Find Schools

 Substance Abuse Counselor Employment Estimates

-There were about 102,400 jobs for Substance Abuse Counselor in 2016 (in the United States).
+In the United States, there were 102,400 jobs for Substance Abuse Counselor in 2016.
 New jobs are being produced at a rate of 23.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,800 new jobs for Substance Abuse Counselor by 2026.
-Due to new job openings and attrition, there will be an average of 14,100 job openings in this field each year.
+There will be an estimated 14,100 positions for Substance Abuse Counselor per year.

 undefined